KelvinoKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories --> Counts the number of dir and sub-dir in the current dir

 12-newest_files --> Displays the 10 newest files in the current dir

+13-unique --> Takes a list of words as input and prints only words that appear exactly once